Motion Phase III GT Corvette

 1970 Motion Phase III GT Corvette

-The Corvette Legends Invitational display at the 2015 Muscle Car and Corvette Nationals held some significant Corvettes this year.
-The first Corvette discussed in a series of articles about this invitation only Corvette display is this 454 LS6 powered Motion Performance Phase III GT Corvette.
+The Corvette Legends Invitational display at the 2015 Muscle Car and Corvette Nationals centered around this 454 LS6 powered Motion Performance Phase III GT Corvette.

 Joel Rosen was the owner of Motion Performance, a Speed Shop in Baldwin, New York.
 Motion was considered by many as the east coast capital of Chevrolet performance, and his speed shop had a healthy relationship with a nearby new car dealership called Baldwin Chevrolet.
 Joel Rosen had been delivering brand new Chevrolets with added Motion Performance options in brand new cars at Baldwin Chevrolet for a few years now, and was prepared to pick up where the factory left off.